AJMakesStuff/Centauri-Dashboard/README.md

 Includes [MQTT.js](https://github.com/mqttjs/MQTT.js) 5.14.1; its [MIT license](vendor/MQTT-LICENSE.md) is bundled locally.

-## Disclaimer

-This project was developed through a combination of human-written code and AI-assisted development.
 ## Local print replay

 While the dashboard is open during an active print, the Docker service records the HTTP MJPEG camera locally at up to 2 frames per second.
 Select View Replay below the live camera to open captured footage paused, then select Play or use the slider while recording continues.
 Back to live closes the replay image; the live camera remains available above it.
 Pausing a print keeps recording.